G-1202/LAVA/README.md

 ##

-This code is released in conjunction with a manuscript currently under peer review.
+Note: This code is released in conjunction with a manuscript currently under peer review.
 It is provided to substantiate the key findings but is not the final, fully-featured version.
 We anticipate releasing the complete codebase upon acceptance.